ibrahimmashaly/geth-poa-tutorial/README.md

 ![New-Genesis](/images/puppeth-2.png)

-We're getting a new genesis block started, so we're going to select `2`
+We're getting a new genesis block started, so we're going to type `2` and hit enter.

 ### Clique Consensus Mechanism

 ![Consensus](/images/puppeth-3.png)

-Ethereum Mainnet currently runs on [Proof-of-Work consensus.](https://cointelegraph.com/explained/proof-of-work-explained) That's an awesome consensus mechanism for large networks sprawling the globle in a trustless manner, but for our small, down-home network, we're going to choose Clique, [a Proof-of-Authority consensus mechanism.](https://en.wikipedia.org/wiki/Proof-of-authority)
+Ethereum Mainnet currently runs on **[Proof-of-Work consensus.](https://cointelegraph.com/explained/proof-of-work-explained)** That's an awesome consensus mechanism for large networks sprawling the globle in a trustless manner, but for our small, down-home network, we're going to choose **Clique, [a Proof-of-Authority] consensus mechanism.(https://en.wikipedia.org/wiki/Proof-of-authority)**

 ### Block Time

 ![Block Time](/images/puppeth-4.png)

-In blockchain networks, the block time is considered the "network heartbeat" -- how often a confirmed block containing the latest confirmed transactions is broadcast out to the network.
+In blockchain networks, the block time is considered the **"network heartbeat"** — how often a confirmed block containing the latest confirmed transactions is broadcast out to the network.

-In Proof-of-Work, this time is moderated by a complex algorithm which has a target network time (~10m for Bitcoin, ~14s for Ethereum) and adjusts variables according to the current capacity of miners on the network.
+In **Proof-of-Work** on Ethereum and Bitcoin, this time is moderated by a complex algorithm which has a target network time (~10m for Bitcoin, ~14s for Ethereum).
+It adjusts variables according to the current capacity of miners on the network.

-In Proof-of-Authority, we don't need that complicated algorithm but we do need a set time to run an orderly network.
+In **Proof-of-Authority,** we don't need that complicated algorithm but we do need a set time to run an orderly network.
 Since Ethereum's block time is 12-14 seconds, we'll put our network's block time at 7s.

-Proof-of-Authority networks can decrease their block time and therefore increase their transaction throughput (the number of transactions processed per second).
+Proof-of-Authority networks can decrease their block time and therefore **increase their transaction throughput** (the number of transactions processed per second).
 This is a desirable goal for certain blockchain use cases.

 ### Sealer Nodes

 ![Sealer Nodes](/images/puppeth-5.png)

-As discussed above, Proof-of-Authority networks allow only certain nodes, called "sealers" to confirm blocks in the network.
-Furthermore, the Clique consensus protocol only allows each sealer to confirm a certain number of consecutive blocks.
-For the sake of demonstrating Proof-of-Authority networks, we'll just put one here for simplicity's sake.
+As discussed above, Proof-of-Authority networks allow only certain nodes, called **"sealers"** to confirm blocks in the network.
+Furthermore, the Clique consensus protocol **only allows each sealer to confirm a certain number of consecutive blocks.** For the sake of demonstrating Proof-of-Authority networks, we'll just put one here for simplicity's sake.

 _Note: The `0x` prefix help program parsers know whatever follows it as a hexadecimal-encoded value.
 Read more [here](https://stackoverflow.com/questions/2670639/why-are-hexadecimal-numbers-prefixed-with-0x)_